axiomhq/axiom-go/README.md

 used.

-The access token can be a personal token retrieved from the users profile page, an ingest token retrieved from the settings of the Axiom deployment or an API token.
+The access token can be a personal token retrieved from the users profile page, an ingest token retrieved from the settings page of the Axiom deployment or an API token.

 The personal access token grants access to all resources available to the user on his behalf.